-I’ve written about how to potty train your puppy before, but I haven’t spent adequate time addressing the issues many of us face during the process.
-I’ve gotten a lot of questions regarding house training, many asking how to handle certain setbacks, and today I’m going to address them.
+I’ve written about how to potty train your puppy before, but I haven’t spent much time addressing the common issues many of us face during the process.
+I’ve gotten a lot of questions regarding house training issues, many asking how to handle certain setbacks, so today I’ll address the most common questions and concerns.
 Here’s 5 common house training issues & how to fix them.

 Your Dog Is Repeatedly Soiling the Same Area

 One of the most frequent house training issue is when dogs keep going to the bathroom on the same spot.
 It’s frustrating, but chances are they’re doing it out of habit, and since they’ve already “marked” the area before they know it’s a good place to go.